Frequently Asked Questions

 What can I do to help my child become a reader?

 Read, Read, Read!!!
 Make reading at home an enjoyable experience for your child.
 Set aside a time each day to read aloud to your child.
 Visit the library to have your child find books that interest them.
 Let your child see you enjoying reading.
 Talk about the books you read together.
-Praise your child's efforts as he or she begins to read and offer much support and guidance as your child begins to learn how to read.
-Please visit the other parts of this website for links to reading games your child can play on the computer and lists of other reading activities you can do at home.
+Praise your child's efforts as he or she reads and offer support and guidance.
+Please visit the other parts of this website for links to reading games your child can play online and ideas for other reading activities you can do at home.

 What should I do when my child is stuck on a word?

 Your beginning reader is learning to use multiple strategies to figure out unknown words.
 If your child is having difficulty figuring out a word, you might say:

 1. Can the picture give you a clue?

 2. Look at the first letter of the word.
 Can you think of a word that begins with that letter and would make sense in the sentence?

 3. What word would make sense there?
 Does that look right?